 The Regional District of North Okanagan-Greater Vernon Water (RDNO-GVW) supports farming and is committed to providing agricultural water rates that are competitive within the region.

-Agricultural water services are turned on for the season mid-April and water is available until mid-September, unless an Application for Extended Irrigation Season is made (formerly known as Early Turn-On and / or Late Turn-Off).
+Agricultural water services are turned on for the season mid-April and water is available until mid-September, unless an application for Extended Irrigation Season is made (see section below).
 Turn-On / Turn-Off dates are determined annually and depend on factors such as weather and/or drought.

 - Please note that it takes approximately two (2) weeks for operations staff to reach all customer services during the turn on / off periods.

-To apply for Extended Irrigation Season, please complete the form and return to our office with a $95.00 (per property) application fee.
+To apply, please complete the Extended Irrigation Season form (found under Forms) and return to our office with a $95.00 (per property) application fee.

 - If applications are submitted after the deadline, an additional $200.00 Extended Irrigation Season Late Application Fee will apply.

-- Self-Serve customers who do not apply for an Extended Irrigation Season late turn-off will be charged the Off-Season Rate ($0.91/cubic meter in 2021) for all water usage after the regular turn off date.
+- Self-Serve customers who do not apply for an Extended Irrigation Season late turn-off will be charged the Off-Season Rate ($0.93/cubic meter in 2022) for all water usage after the regular turn off date.

 Water usage for non-agricultural purposes does not qualify for the agricultural water rate.
 Customers with a water service metered under the agricultural rate cannot use that water for non-agricultural purposes such as: